sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 Now you probably understand better why [@djspiewak](https://github.com/djspiewak) said "You should always, always order the type parameters in your type constructor from least-to-most specific.".

-We present a way to deal with the left-biased types at the end of this article.
+We present a way to deal with the left-biased types afterwards. :arrow_down:

 ## Usage in inheritance